PKDT-93/PKDT-93/README.md

   - Python QA test automation (I like Python the most so far)
   - C# & Java development (C# is great, Java is acceptable)
   - C++ development
+  - SwiftUI
-  - Fullstack development(React, Node.js, Django)
+  - Fullstack development(MERN, Django, Firebase)
 - 👔 I've previously worked as a developer at General Dynamics and Black Diamond Group.
 I've also conducted HCI research at the University Calgary, where I am co-authored on a publication that was accepted and presented at the prestigious 2023 Conference on Human Factors in Computing Systems (CHI)
    - See Augmenting On-Body Touch Input with Tactile Feedback Through Fingernail Haptics, [Read the paper](https://dl.acm.org/doi/10.1145/3544548.3581473)